The Roll On Roll Off Terminal System And Its Impact On Interisland Shipping In The Philippines

 the-roll-on-roll-off-terminal-system-and-its-impact-on-interisland-shipping-in-the-philippines-og

-The RRTS (roll on roll off terminal system) is a network of routes that connects provinces and cities all over the Philippines, including many of its islands.
-This ground-breaking system has reduced previous travel times significantly, enhancing both access to tourism and the speed and efficiency of which goods and merchandise can be shipped.
+The Roll-On, Roll-Off Terminal System (RRTS) is an extensive network of routes that seamlessly connects provinces and cities across the Philippines, including many of its islands.
+This innovative system has substantially reduced travel times, revolutionizing both tourism accessibility and the efficiency of roro shipping goods and merchandise.

-The table below shows the list of vehicles and their rates from Manila to major cities in the Philippines.
+Take a look at the following table, which outlines vehicle rates from Manila to major cities in the Philippines.

 As cargo vehicles can now board the RORO vessels directly, much time and money were saved in terms of logistics costs.